notthatnathan/jquery-elementquery/README.md

 #### With a callback
 ```
 $('.element').elementQuery(['min-width: 800'], function(dims) {

   //dims contains current width and height
   console.log(dims.width, dims.height);

   // 'this' references .element
   console.log($(this).width(), $(this).height());

 });
 ```

 ## Motivation

-I could not find an elementquery plugin that did not:
+I could not find an elementquery option that did not:

 - **Rely on window resize.** It seemed silly to listen for window resize events when the *element* may or may not resize as a result of that.
 - **Rely on introducing scrolling elements.** These caused visible scrollbars and sluggish performance.